sqlxpert/lights-off-aws/README.md

 ### AWS Backup Configuration

-Before you can schedule resources for backup with the `sched-backup` tag, a few steps may be necessary.
+Before you can use the `sched-backup` tag, a few steps may be necessary.

 1. Backup vault